- Søren Wichmann

 Figure: A succesful simulation of the distribution of speaker populations (filled circles) compared with the empirical distribution (open circles) and a simulation with different parameter settings (line)

-In applying computational and statistical methods to large lexical and typological dataset and supplementing empirical data with computer simulations, we try to address questions such as: How fast do different elements of language change?
+In applying computational and statistical methods to large lexical and typological dataset and supplementing empirical data with computer simulations, we tried to address questions such as: How fast do different elements of language change?
 How can we classify all of the world's languages consistently?
 How did the present distribution of languages come about?

 Brown, Cecil H., Eric W. Holman, and Søren Wichmann.
 In press (2013).
 Sound correspondences in the world’s languages.
 Language 89.1.